 When filtering is applied to the control, if a currently selected item does not pass the filtering criteria, it will be deselected.

 To disable the selection functionality you can set the CanUserSelect property to False.

 This will only disable the selection.
 The user will still be able to change the current item.

-This will disable the selection for only the end-user.
-It still will be possible to manipulate the selection programmatically.
+This will disable the selection only for the end-user.
+It will still be possible to manipulate the selection programmatically.

 Example 1: Set the CanUserSelect property in XAML

 Example 1: Set the CanUserSelect property in code-behind

 this.radGridView.CanUserSelect = false;

 When the SelectionMode is Extended, you can set the DragElementAction property of the RadGridView in order to specify the action that will be taken when the user performs a drag over the GridViewRows.
 This property is of type DragAction and has the following values:

 - ExtendedSelect: Performs selection without taking the drag unit selection state.